Overview

 - Resident and Fellow Graduate Symposium: a one-day conference held annually in June, focuses on papers presented by chief residents and fellows regarding their clinical and laboratory research.
 Concludes with a graduation ceremony and dinner

-The fellowship program includes access to all of the facilities located on a single UC Davis Medical Center campus.
-These include the main hospital, the Education Building, which houses the medical school, and the William Blaisdell Medical School Library, the Orthopaedic Research Labs, the new Medical School Anatomy lab, and Ellison Outpatient Ambulatory Care Center.
+The fellowship program includes access to all facilities on a single UC Davis Health Medical Center campus.
+These include the main hospital, the Education Building, which houses the medical school, the William Blaisdell Medical School Library, the Orthopaedic Research Labs, the new Medical School Anatomy lab, and the Ellison Outpatient Ambulatory Care Center.
 The facilities are all within easy walking distance from one to the next.
-There exists a broad support from other clinical specialties, including radiology, laboratory medicine, rheumatology, endocrinology, infectious disease, pathology, and rehabilitation.
+There exists broad support from other clinical specialties, including radiology, laboratory medicine, rheumatology, endocrinology, infectious disease, pathology, and rehabilitation.

 For more information, please contact Delia Luna at dbluna@ucdavis.edu.